Climbing Gunung Raya 🌄 Highest Mountain in Langkawi, Malaysia

 Among the most impressive features of Pulau Langkawi in Malaysia are the mountains.
 The highest of these is known as Gunung Raya, which dominates the island at 881 meters above sea level.
 Although not for everyone, climbing Gunung Raya by foot is a challenging but massively rewarding experience.

-Gunung Raya (literally ‘Mount Raya’) is named after a legendary giant called Mat Raya who was struck by a thunderbolt and frozen as a mountain.
+Gunung Raya (literally ‘Mount Raya’) is named after a legendary giant Mat Raya who was struck by a thunderbolt and frozen as a mountain.

 It sits at the center of the tropical island of Langkawi, 30 kms off the west coast of the Malaysian peninsula, between 2 smaller mountains – Mat Cincang and Bukit Sagar.